 Before entering the heart of this article, it is essential to define the relevant terms, which are often muddy in popular literature.
-First among the concerns is understanding of death, especially as it is perceived by different people in different cultures.
-In general, death is seen by individuals and societies in three ways: as the antithesis of life, as a part of life, and/or as the end of life.
+First among the concerns is understanding of death, especially as different people in different cultures perceive it.
+In general, individuals and societies envision death in three ways: as the antithesis of life, as a part of life, and/or as the end of life.
 Thanatology is the study of death and death related behavior, and orthothanasia is the science of dying a natural death.
-Both concepts have been influenced by religious and cultural beliefs; science and medical technology; and the ethics and values of the medical, legal, and social work professions (Pellegrino, 2001).
+Religious and cultural beliefs; science and medical technology; and the ethics and values of the medical, legal, and social work professions (Pellegrino, 2001) have influenced both concepts.
 Both concepts are at the core of the euthanasia and physician-assisted suicide debate.

 The word "euthanasia" originates from the Greek language meaning "good death": eu, well; thanatos, death (Beauchamp & Childress, 2001).
 A good death requires that the individual has clarity in decision making and self-awareness in accepting death (Cameron, 2002).
 In today's society, the word euthanasia generally means the act of taking a terminally ill person's life for merciful reasons, generally known as "mercy killing" (Porter & Warren, 2005; Marker, 2006).
-However, physician-assisted suicide refers to a physician providing the means (such as medication or other interventions) of suicide to a competent patient who is capable of carrying out the chosen intervention (Allen et al., 2006; Gesundheit, Steinberg, Glick, Or, & Jotkovitz, 2006; Marker, 2006).
-In considering euthanasia as a good death, the individual needs to understand and accept the fact that physician-assisted suicide and euthanasia terminate life, but it might not be a good death (Pellegrino, 2001).
+However, physician-assisted suicide refers to a physician providing the means (such as medication or other interventions) of suicide to a competent patient who is capable of carrying out the chosen intervention (Allen et al., 2006; Gesundheit et al., 2006; Marker, 2006).
+In considering, euthanasia as a good death, the individual needs to understand and accept the fact that physician-assisted suicide and euthanasia terminate life, but it might not be a good death (Pellegrino, 2001).